‘RHONY’ Star Luann de Lesseps On Thomas’ Infidelity: ‘Don’t Believe Everything You Hear’

 Luann de Lesseps found love last year on The Real Housewives of New York as she was dating a few guys.
-Around the time she started filming, she had gone on several dates with a man named Thomas D’Agostino but she wanted to make sure the relationship was truly a good one before introducing him as her boyfriend.
+Around the time she started filming, she had gone on several dates with a man named Thomas D’Agostino, but she wanted to make sure the relationship was truly a good one before introducing him as her boyfriend.
 The two started dating in November and they were engaged by February.
 Many of her Real Housewives of New York co-stars warned her about rushing into a marriage, so the ladies were not shocked when he was caught cheating.

 According to a new Bravo report, Luann de Lesseps is now revealing that things are going very well with herself and Thomas almost a year after his cheating scandal.
 She was completely heartbroken when she learned that he had kissed another woman, and it didn’t help that Bethenny Frankel had proof of him making out with the woman.
 However, de Lesseps is now revealing that she’s very happy and she’s excited to relive the planning of her wedding on this season of The Real Housewives of New York.